cimm/omabox/readme.md

 ## License

 The snap itself, imv, and B2 SDK library are all MIT licensed.
 The omaBOX was forked from the [picviewer-kiosk](https://snapcraft.io/picviewer-kiosk) snap.
+The logo is from [unDraw](https://undraw.co).